brikrey67/express-mongoose-mlab-deploy/readme.md

 Try logging process.env.<YOUR-ENVIRONMENTAL_VARIABLE_NAME> from the node repl to test.

-**bonus: dotenv**
+#### **Bonus: dotenv**

-[`dotenv](https://github.com/motdotla/dotenv) is a node package used to store sensitive information in the environment.
-It's a handy too but not strictly necessary for this deployment.
+[dotenv](https://github.com/motdotla/dotenv) is a node package used to store sensitive information in the environment.
+It's a handy tool but not strictly necessary for this deployment.
 It is a fantastic practice, and accords with [12-factor principles](https://12factor.net/).
   > After reading documentation, make sure you add `.env` to your `.gitignore` file, since `.env` will contain the sensitive data you **don't want under version control***.

 ## Deploying Node-Express-Mongoose Apps